learnpoint/piko/README.md

 </html>
 ```

-Use front matter in the page to specify the layout:
+Inside a page, use front matter to specify the layout:

 ```html
 ---